glenlong/wedding/src/content/posts/father-of-the-bride-speech/common-questions.md

 - the **guests** for coming to the wedding
 - his **wife or partner** for their support and any help with the wedding preparations
-- the **groom’s parents** for their help and hospitality in the run-up to the speech
+- the **Groom’s parents** for their help and hospitality in the run-up to the speech

-In general, the father of the bride should keep his thanks to a minimum beyond these three points.
-It’s the groom job to do the bulk of the thank yous.
+In general, the Father of the Bride should keep his thanks to a minimum beyond these three points.
+It’s the Groom's job to do the bulk of the thank yous.

 ### How long should the Father of the Bride speech be?